 Here’s what you’ll need to make this simple but elegant creamy shrimp pasta:

-- Shrimp – Use good quality raw frozen shrimp that is peeled, or peel it yourself.
+- Shrimp – Use good quality raw frozen shrimp that is peeled, or peel and devein it yourself.
 Any size of shrimp works here as long as you don’t overcook it.
+If you have cooked shrimp in the fridge, you can also use that.
+I have a full tutorial on how to poach shrimp and serve it with a homemade cocktail sauce.
+If you have leftovers, they’re great for this pasta dish!

 - Olive oil, butter, and garlic – this is where most of the flavor comes from.